MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/core-1.99.md

 ## Capacity and Add Ons

 Environment capacity and add-ons are now stored and can be reported on.
 New tables (Environment Capacity, Environment Add Ons) have been added to store this information.
 The Power Platform Admin View model-driven app has been updated to view this information.
 The Admin | Sync Template v3 flow has been updated to retrieve and save this information.
+The Admin | Capacity Alert flow has been added to alert the admin of capacities over or close to their approved capacity.

 ## Bug fixes